mkalkbrenner/dof_configtool_client/README.md

 ### Usage

 Just execute the DOF Configtool Client `tweak.php` script.
-It will download your individual config files and extract them to the directory as configured in `tweak.ini`.
+It will apply all your tweaks to your config files located in the directory as configured in `download.ini`.

 Linux / macOS:
 ```